-- The taxable amount of social security or equivalent tier 1 railroad retirement benefits. - The deductible contributions to traditional individual retirement accounts (IRAs) and section 501(c)(18) pension plans, - The exclusion from income of interest from Series EE and I U.S. savings bonds used to pay higher educational expenses, - The exclusion of amounts received under an employer's adoption assistance program, - Any passive activity income or loss included on Form 8582. - Any rental real estate loss allowed to real estate professionals, - Any overall loss from a publicly traded partnership (see Publicly Traded Partner-ships (PTPs) in the Instructions for Form 8582), - 8.
-The deduction allowed for a portion of self-employment tax, - The deduction allowed for interest paid on student loans. - The deduction for qualified tuition and related fees, and - 11.
+- 1. The taxable amount of social security or equivalent tier 1 railroad retirement bene- - 2.
+The deductible contributions to traditional individual retirement accounts (IRAs) and section 501(c)(18) pension plans, - 3.
+The exclusion from income of interest from Series EE and I U.S. savings bonds used to pay higher educational expenses, - 4.
+The exclusion of amounts received under an employer's adoption assistance pro- - 5.
+Any passive activity income or loss included on Form 8582, - 6.
+Any rental real estate loss allowed to real estate professionals, - 7.
+Any overall loss from a publicly traded partnership (see Publicly Traded Partnerships (PTPs) in the Instructions for Form 8582), - 8.
+The deduction allowed for one-half of self-employment tax, - 9.
+The deduction allowed for interest paid on student loans, - 10.
+The deduction for qualified tuition and related fees, and - 11.
 The domestic production activities deduction (see the Instructions for Form 8903).

 Form 8582 not required.
-Do not complete Form 8582 if you meet all of the following conditions.
+Do not complete Form 8582 if you meet all of the following condi-

-- Your only passive activities were rental real estate activities in which you actively participated. - Your overall net loss from these activities is \$25,000 or less (\$12,500 or less if married filing separately). - If married filing separately, you lived apart from your spouse all year. - You have no prior year unallowed losses from these activities. - You have no current or prior year unallowed credits from passive activities. - Your MAGI is \$100,000 or less (\$50,000 or less if married filing separately and you lived apart from your spouse all year). - You do not hold any interest in a rental real estate activity as a limited partner or as a beneficiary of an estate or a trust.
+- Your only passive activities were rental real estate activities in which you actively participated. - Your overall net loss from these activities is \$25,000 or less (\$12,500 or less if married filing separately and you lived apart from your spouse all year). - If married filing separately, you lived apart from your spouse all year. - You have no prior year unallowed losses from these (or any other passive) activities. - You have no current or prior year unallowed credits from passive activities. - Your MAGI is \$100,000 or less (\$50,000 or less if married filing separately and you lived apart from your spouse all year). - You do not hold any interest in a rental real estate activity as a limited partner or as a beneficiary of an estate or a trust.